Splatoon 2: Sales

-Splatoon 2 debuted second on the UK software sales chart in its launch week, behind Crash Bandicoot N. Sane Trilogy.
+Splatoon 2 debuted second on the UK software sales chart in its launch week, behind Crash Bandicoot N. Sane Trilogy (2017).
 It had 59% better first week sales than Splatoon and became the third biggest launch of a Switch game in that country.
-In Japan, Splatoon 2 sold roughly 648,000 copies at retail within the first few days of its launch.
-Including download copies, the game had sold over two million in Japan by early 2018, making it the first home console game to do so in the country since 2010's Wii Party.
+In Japan, Splatoon 2 sold roughly 670,955 copies at retail within the first few days of its launch.
+Including download copies, the game had sold over two million in Japan by early 2018, making it the first home console game to do so in the country since Wii Party (2010).
 The game shipped 1.56 million copies in Japan and 3.61 million copies worldwide in its first fiscal quarter on sale.
 By June 30, 2020, the game had sold 10.71 million copies worldwide, making it the ninth best-selling Switch game worldwide.
 As of 31 December 2022, Splatoon 2 had sold over 13.60 million copies worldwide, selling twice as much as its predecessor, and making it one of the best-selling Switch games.